Autumn Budget 2025: when it is and what will it contain?

 Reeves faces pressure to grow the economy and manage the UK’s finances as government borrowing costs hit a 27-year high.

-Speculation over tax reform has been building throughout the summer, with potential changes to inheritance tax, capital gains tax, stamp duty and council tax.
+Speculation over tax reform has been building in the lead up, with potential changes to inheritance tax, capital gains tax, stamp duty and council tax.

 Here, Which? rounds up the latest rumours — and what they could mean for your finances.